 Memorandum of Agreement for Mental/Behavioral Health Services

-This memorandum of Agreement made and entered into on this the date hereinafter stated, by and between the Gallatin County Board of Education, parties of the FIRST PART and _______________ ____________________ (Agency Name), party of the SECOND PART.
+This memorandum of Agreement made and entered into on this the date hereinafter stated, by and between the Gallatin County Board of Education, parties of the FIRST PART and NorthKey Community Care (NorthKey), party of the SECOND PART.

 TO WIT: The purpose of the agreement is to reduce to writing the agreement and understanding to provide mental health and dual- diagnosis (Mental Health/Substance Abuse) for school-based treatment services for the 2020 and 2021 academic school year.